-Fujitsu and Trend Micro Demonstrate Solution To Secure Private 5G
+Fujitsu and Trend Micro Demonstrate Solution to Secure Private 5G

+Streamlined security for IoT devices and networks helps accelerate manufacturing digital transformation

-TOKYO, Apr 8, 2021 - (JCN Newswire) - Fujitsu Limited and Trend Micro Incorporated (TYO: 4704; TSE: 4704), a global cybersecurity leader, have collaborated to focus on the security of private 5G networks.
+HONG KONG SAR - Media OutReach - 8 April 2021 - Fujitsu Limited and Trend Micro Incorporated (TYO: 4704; TSE: 4704), a global cybersecurity leader, have collaborated to focus on the security of private 5G networks.
 The companies will demonstrate the effectiveness of Trend Micro's security for private 5G using a simulated smart factory environment and an operational Fujitsu environment prior to the product's public availability.

 Private 5G network technology will be the catalyst for true smart factories globally.
 Connectivity and automation will link factory devices and business applications, improving production capabilities and overall factory performance.
 However, the expanded IT infrastructure within operational technology (OT) environments can lead to exposed risk for cyberattacks.
 There is an urgent need to implement cybersecurity measures to secure private 5G networks to protect against potential attacks.